CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Acknowledgements

 \section{Acknowledgements}

-This work was performed using the OzSTAR national facility at the Swinburne University of Technology.
-The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.
+This work was funded by the Research and Innovation Centre for Science and Engineering (RISE), BUET.
+The OzSTAR national facility at Swinburne University of Technology was used to conduct the computational experiments.
+Funding for the OzSTAR program was provided in part by the Australian Government's Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation.